matipojo/elementor-deprecated-code-detector/README.md

 Update the versions of `elementor` and `elementor-pro` in `composer.json` file to versions you want to scan.

+(p.s. for scanning Elementor Pro you need to have a valid license key, see the [instructions](https://developers.elementor.com/docs/cli/composer/#install-elementor-pro/).

+Then run:

 ```bash
 composer update
 composer run scan:source